FTMahringer/FT-XAMPP-modern/README.md

 ## ✨  Description

-Project has an [olf version](https://github.com/FTMahringer/FT-XAMPP) of it, but decided to remake it and use a more modern aproach.
+Project has an [old version](https://github.com/FTMahringer/FT-XAMPP) of it, but decided to remake it and use a more modern aproach.

 The idea was still the same, create a xampp-like environment in docker with more freedom.